-The worldwide pandemic, new technologies, and the changing demands of the workforce have caused a substantial amount of change in the way businesses operate, and accounting is no exception.
+The worldwide pandemic, new technologies, and the changing demands of the workforce have caused a substantial amount of change in the way businesses to operate, and accounting is no exception.

 These developing patterns will undoubtedly have a big impact on the accounting sector and how accountants do their jobs in the following year.